Wilfred/trifle/notes/language.md

 ### Sequence

-Generic functions that handle lists, strings or hash-sets.
+Generic functions that handle lists, strings and sets.

 all? any? sequence?